bstachmann/git-workshop/sections/merges/renames-und-merges.en.md

-## Was passiert in Git bei widersprüchlichen Umbenennungen
+## What happens in Git with conflicting renames

-Git meldet sich beim Merge, wenn die beiden Zweigen eine widersprüchliche Umbenennung oder Verschiebung enthalten.
+Git reports during a merge if the two branches contain conflicting renames or moves.

     $ git merge rename-and-edit2
     CONFLICT (rename/rename):